Ergonomic hazard

 Ergonomic hazards are physical conditions that may pose a risk of injury to the musculoskeletal system due to poor ergonomics.
-These hazards include awkward or static postures, high forces, repetitive motion, or short intervals between activities.
+These hazards include awkward or static postures, high forces, repetitive motion, or insufficient rest breaks activities.
 The risk of injury is often magnified when multiple factors are present.

 Environmental, operational, or design factors can all negatively impact a worker or user; examples include whole-body or hand/arm vibration, poor lighting, or poorly designed tools, equipment, or workstations.
 Some of the common body regions where injuries may occur include: